Frankenstrat: Bridge and pickup

-The guitarist originally used the Fender tremolo system from his 1961 Fender Stratocaster, adding the Floyd Rose later.
+Van Halen originally used the Fender tremolo system from his 1961 Fender Stratocaster, adding the Floyd Rose later.
 He equipped the Frankenstrat with a PAF ("patent applied for") pickup removed from his Gibson ES-335, potting the pickup in paraffin wax to reduce microphonic feedback.
 He then screwed the pickup to the guitar in the bridge position, slightly offset from perpendicular to the strings, to compensate for the different string spacing between the Gibson's pickup and the Fender's bridge.
-This pickup was later replaced by a Seymour Duncan humbucker.
+This pickup was later replaced by an array of Seymour Duncan and Mighty Mite humbuckers.

 Controls

 Van Halen removed both tone-control potentiometers, wiring the pickups in a simple circuit largely due to his limited knowledge of electronics.
-He placed a knob marked "Tone" on the volume-control pot, then used a vinyl record that he'd shaped into a pickguard to cover the controls.
+He placed a knob marked "Tone" on the volume-control pot, then used a vinyl record that he had shaped into a pickguard to cover the controls.
 This pickguard was later replaced by a real, similarly shaped pickguard.
 Although it has five mounting holes (one drilled by Van Halen), it was installed with only three screws.
 A strip of double-sided masking tape was added near the pickguard, on which Van Halen placed a variety of picks.
 The simple circuit consisted of a single humbucking pick-up, an A500k potentiometer (the volume control) and a 1/4-inch output jack.